-So, how did this bizarre practice get started?
 The Encyclopaedia of New York City claims the 1 May date was chosen to link with the English celebration of May Day.
-Others are more specific, and claim it’s a hangover from a kind of fair, in which English servants would attend to find new employers.
-Others still some argue that the date was chosen to commemorate Dutch colonizers setting out for Manhattan on 1 May.
+Others are more specific and claim it’s a hangover from a kind of fair, which English servants would attend to find new employers.
+Others still argue that the date was chosen to commemorate Dutch colonizers setting out for Manhattan on 1 May.

 It wasn’t long until it went up a notch.
 A law was passed in 1820 mandated that “every lease shall be deemed and held valid until the first day of May”.
 It was repealed eight years later, but the practice stuck as the city grew.

 With the huge scale, things started to change.
-One New York Times reporter wrote in 1905 that it was now an organized affair.
+One New York Times reporter wrote in 1905 that it was now an organised affair.
 The movers’ carts were fancier, and New Yorkers had seen the last of “the rickety, green-painted express wagon with a semi-detached tin sign”.
-That said, a 1919 a piece in the New York Times still questioned “how much of the furniture would reach its destination as furniture and how much as firewood.”
+That said, a 1919 piece in the New York Times still questioned: “how much of the furniture would reach its destination as furniture and how much as firewood.”

 The sheer scale of moving day was brilliant for the men operating the carts, who were in such demand that many renters were forced to pay over a week’s wages to hire them.
 Demand was so high that, as one letter in the New York Times in 1759 explained, “All the farmers from Nassau Island and the Jerseys come over and let out their wagons.”

-So, then, what happened?
-We don’t hear about millions of New Yorkers all moving together these days; what gave?
+We don’t hear about millions of New Yorkers all moving together these days

 A combination of these things meant that by 1945 a headline in the New York Times ran “Housing Shortage Erases Moving Day”.
 And that was it: New York’s millions had begun to move year-round.

 Amazingly, New York was far from unique in all of this.
-In Quebec a moving day was passed into law in the mid 18th century.
-Landowners had been hiring people to work their land and then sending them on their way just as winter approached.
-This was seen for as pretty unfair – which it was – and a law was introduced which made them provide accommodation over winter.
-This law eventually evolved to include urban leases, and stated that they must end on 30 April and begin on 1 May.
-(The date was later pushed back to July 1st, so more children could complete a full year at the same school.)
+In Quebec a moving day was passed into law in the mid-18th century.
+Landowners had been hiring people to work their land and sending them on their way just as winter approached.
+This was seen as pretty unfair – which it was – and a law was introduced that made them provide accommodation over winter.
+This law eventually evolved to include urban leases and stated that they must end on 30 April and begin on 1 May.
+(The date was later pushed back to 1 July, so more children could complete a full year at the same school.)

-Chicago got in on the act too: during the late nineteenth century, a third of its households would move at once, until in 1911 the law changed and renters could move year-round.
+Chicago got in on the act too: during the late 19th century, a third of its households would move at once, until in 1911 the law changed and renters could move year-round.
 Nonetheless, 1 May remains a popular moving day there.
-And in Quebec, 115,000 city residents move in Montreal around July 1st each year.
+And in Quebec, 115,000 city residents move in Montreal around 1 July each year.

-If this is the first you’ve heard of moving day, then you might be wondering how on earth a practice that inconvenient lasted for that long without everyone realizing it was a bad idea.
-That said, doesn’t a part of you think it sounds like a laugh?
+If this is the first you’ve heard of moving day, then you might be wondering how on earth a practice that inconvenient lasted for that long without everyone realising it was a bad idea.
+That said, doesn’t a part of you think it sounds curious?
 In 1825, the New York Mirror wrote, “The spirits of anarchy and confusion might have roamed with delight through our streets on the first of May.”
-Admit it, you’re curious.